TxnLab/reti/contracts/contracts/staking.md

   * configure sidecar - specify validator id - only owner or manager can do stuff - manager is hotwallet configured w/ sidecar
     * Does user specify explicit node id at configuration time?
     * What triggers **adding pools**?
+      * Does runner have to explicitly allocate the pools?
+      * what links them to partkeys?  add pool - get data - adds to "purely local data" ??
     * How are pools assigned to nodes?
   * watcher
     * looks for